amakukha/rfcv/README.md

 [RFCs](http://www.ietf.org/rfc.html) (Requests for Comments) from the Linux terminal.
 It fetches RFCs from the Web and caches them locally.

-`rfcv` displays RFC text with colors, to make it more readable and easier to understand.
+`rfcv` displays RFC text with colors to make it more readable and easier to understand.

 ## Usage